How to create a custom dashboard report in MyGeotab

-- Count the number a times a particular rule was broken.
+- Counting the number of times a particular rule was broken

-- See how many miles the fleet drives every day.
+- Seeing how many miles/kilometers the fleet drives every day

 Step 2: Export the Exceptions Report into MS Excel

 You will see a list of exceptions.
-To export your file, click View, select Summary, click Report.
-Click on the green Excel icon and the file will download to your computer.
+To export your file, click Report, select Details, click Standard and the file will download to your computer.

 Step 3: Create an Excel Chart

 Open the downloaded Excel file.
-Check to ensure that you are on the Summary tab.
-The Summary tab contains a PivotTable that we will use to build our MyGeotab Dashboard report.
+Ensure that you are viewing the Summary tab.
+This Summary tab contains a PivotTable that we will use to build this MyGeotab Dashboard report.

 Click on the PivotTable.
 The PivotTable Fields box will appear on the right side of the screen, as shown below.

 Let’s refine the view to show the count of seat belt violations.
-Go ahead and uncheck the field boxes, leaving only Name and Incident Count checked.
+Uncheck the field boxes, leaving only Name and Incident Count checked.
 The PivotTable will update automatically.

 Click on the PivotTable again.
 On the Excel toolbar, under PivotTable Tools, click Analyze, then PivotChart.

-You can go ahead and import this new Dashboard report into your database.
-If you want to stop at this point, save your file in Excel in either an .xlsx or .xlsm format and jump ahead to Step #.
+You can import this new Dashboard report into your database.
+If you want to stop at this point, save your file in Excel in either a .xlsx or .xlsm format, and jump ahead to Step 4.

 Optional: Format Your Excel Chart

-At this stage, I prefer to make a few formatting changes.
-This requires only a few minutes and will make your chart more user-friendly and visually-appealing.
+At this stage, it is best to make a few formatting changes to personalize the chart.
+This only takes a few minutes and makes your chart more user-friendly and visually appealing.

 - Simplify the table by removing the extra boxes.
 This is easy to do.
 Just right-click and delete the Total boxes in the chart.

-- I also like to sort the data so it displays from left to right, starting with the highest number of incidents.
-Find the Name box in the PivotTable, then click the small dropdown arrow in the right side of the cell.
+- Sort the data so it displays from left to right, starting with the highest number of incidents.
+Find the Name box in the PivotTable, then click the small dropdown arrow on the right side of the cell.
 Select More Sort Options.
 Now, click Descending (Z to A) by: and select Total Incidents.
 Click OK.
 Our PivotChart is now sorted by our top seat belt offenders.

 - Click on the PivotChart, then, under PivotChart Tools, click Design.
 Mouse over the Chart Styles to preview, or click to select and change your chart.
 You can even change the color of the chart by right-clicking on one of the columns.

-- Save your file in Excel in either an .xlsx or .xlsm format.
-We now have our completed Dashboard report and are ready to bring it back into our database.
+- Save your file in Excel in either a .xlsx or .xlsm format.
+We now have our completed Dashboard report, and are ready to bring it back into our database.

 Step 4: Import your Excel file into MyGeotab

-In your database, go to Administration > Reports & Report Views, then click Add Excel File.
+In your database, go to Administration > Reports > Report Views, then click Create Custome Report.
 Drag and drop your file onto MyGeotab, or click to browse and select the file from your computer.

 - Report view tab — Switch the toggle for “Show report in drop down list” to On.

 - Dashboard tab — Switch the toggle for “Dashboard graphic options” to On.
 If you want the report to display on your own Dashboard, set “Display on my dashboard” to On as well.
-Under Dashboard viewers, you have choose whether you wish to add this report to the dashboards of all company users or only for users in a certain group/s.
+Under Dashboard viewers, you have to choose whether you wish to add this report to the dashboards of all company users or only for users in a certain group or groups.

 - The report will show all vehicles in the fleet by default.
-If you want this report to display data only for a specific group of vehicles, specify that using the “Belonging to” dropdown and selecting the group, by default it will show “Everything”.
+If you want this report to display data only for a specific group of vehicles, specify that group by using the “Belonging to” dropdown and selecting the group, by default it will show “Everything”.

 - Finally, scroll up to the top and rename your report by double-clicking the title of the report and rename it“Seatbelt Violations” for example.
 Click Save.